What was the hardest thing you had to deal with at the beginning of your stay in Prague?

 Taylor: “Going to pivovars and beer gardens with my friends is definitely at the top of the list.
 There are a lot of hidden gems to discover in Prague, and to spend the afternoon outside with a Czech beer and close friends is always something to look forward to!”

 Caleb: “Prague has very cheap alcohol and a relaxed social atmosphere, so I can get a bottle of wine and relax by the river without any worry.
-Read a book, write on paper scraps, or just get so drunk the only choice is sleep.
 In Prague, you can do any and all of these things without worry and only calm relaxation.“